williamhbaker/kafka-graphql/README.md

 ### Configuring Kafka and Postgres

 Once the capture and materialization are published and running, no further configuration is required for Kafka or Postgres.
-The Postgres materialization will automatically create a table in your database that you specificy in the materialization configuration.
+The Postgres materialization will automatically create a table in your database that you specify in the materialization configuration.

 ### Querying the Data with GraphQL